 Example 2: CT State Capitol

 The CT State Capitol encompasses Aesthetic Movement in style.
 The interior design was originally designed and executed by William McPherson, with a color palette of tertiary colors used throughout the stenciling and decoration.
 A connoisseurship was needed for this project.
 Having the knowledge of the structure and palettes of the time was helpful in noticing the out-of-sync colors as well as seeing the harmony the colors have with each other.
 After a paint investigation and analysis of the surviving finishes, we concluded that all of the painted decoration was executed in oil paints directly on the plaster substrate, with the exception of the gold background at the rondels, which were painted in the Studio and marouflaged to the wall with lead and oil adhesive.
-Over the years, it had been coated with layers of varnishes that had yellowed and discoloured, obscuring the bright and colorful original patterns underneath.
+Over the years, it had been coated with layers of varnishes that had yellowed and discolored, obscuring the bright and colorful original patterns underneath.
 Other areas of decoration had been completely painted over and obliterated.
 Some decoration and plaster had been destroyed by water damage throughout the years.
 All of this information, and more, was used to interpret the color palette and then recreate historic colors when needed.
 Our knowledge and understanding of the original execution methods helped identify the colors and keep their relationship harmonious.

 Conclusion